khurshid089/flexmenu2/README.md

 ### shouldApply
 (function)
 Should we apply now ?
 Function called before moving anything.
 If it returns false, we'll move the list items back to where they were before, and remove the "View More" link.

-### undo
-(boolean, defaults to 'false')
-If this is true, we'll move the list items back to where they were before, and remove the "View More" link.
-This is useful if you actually _do_ want list items to stack in some cases, or if you want to recalculate the menu.

 ## License